phudekar/gk-admin-dashboard/README.md

 Navigate to the project directory

 ### Starting the dev server:

+Install the dependencies using `npm install` in application source directory.

 > #### `npm start`

 This command runs the app in the development mode.\